MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 * Understanding motivation (share story about drawing pictures and demotivating)

 We are currently using a mixed approach where they balance time between real world systems and synthetic problems.
 It has it's pro's and it's cons.

-## What are the tools available to mentors

-* Teacher, I will help you learn concepts and information that you can use to solve problems
-* Learning Pairer, we will solve this together and learn from each other while doing it
-* Strong Direction, I will tell you what to do to solve it
-* Technical advisor, I will answer your questions as you go along
-* Modeller, I will do it,  you watch me so you can learn from me
-* Coaching (sounding board), I will ask great questions and you will reflect and realize the next steps on your own
-* Connector, I don't know myself, but I will introduce you to people that can help you solve this.

 ## There is no secret formula